Is your home child-centered?

 4. Let your child know you are sorry for not training her in the past and from now on things are going to change.
 When she yells or talks back–let her know it is unacceptable.
 If she does not obey, there needs to be discipline.
 Train her to obey you the first time.
 It takes time, she won’t be perfect, but it is possible.
 This is crucial to the peace of your home, your sanity, your marriage, and to raising her to one day obey God.
 If she cannot obey you she will have a hard time obeying Him.

-6. As you begin learning how to properly train her—I encourage CONSISTENCY.
+7. As you begin learning how to properly train her/him—I encourage CONSISTENCY.
 I know this will be hard at first but absolutely essential if you want to gain any ground.
 If she sees there is a weak spot in the wall, she will go for it every time.

-8. Shepherd her heart.
+9. Shepherd her/his heart.
 As much as we need God to shepherd ours–she needs her shepherded, too.
 Teach her God’s word and show her how it applies to real life.
 Love her with an unconditional love, but also with a tough love that doesn’t want to see her perish because of her anger and lack of self-control.

 Books On Purposeful Parenting: